Boundless Game Rules (SRD)

 - 2+ Hits: The answer is yes; extra Hits amplify the effect.

-- 0 Hits: The answer is no.
+- 0 Hits: The answer is no, and there is a twist or a setback.

 Belongings